invesalius/gsoc/gsoc_2023_ideas.md

 **Deliverables**:
 - Unit tests in InVesalius code
-- Github-CI action for running tests when committing or posting a pull-request"	Python and YAML
+- Github-CI action for running tests when committing or posting a pull-request

 **Programming Languages**: Python and YAML